Stranger Things 3 premiere episode review: Eleven smiles more, Dustin introduces his girlfriend - in.com

 There’s also a budding romance between Hopper and Joyce in this season while the latter struggles to get over the trauma of Bob’s death.
 Most of us have been rooting for Hopper and Joyce to pair up since season 1 and it seems that's finally going to happen.

-The episode ends with Bill, who is delightedly driving to catch up with Mike’s mom Karen on a date, gets attacked by demogorgons.
+The episode ends with Billy, who is delightedly driving to catch up with Mike’s mom Karen on a date, getting attacked by demogorgons.
 However, what’s worth mentioning is that the creatures are no longer terrifying to us, as we have already had enough of them in the first two seasons.
 Maybe, the show needs to put in more deaths and perhaps bigger, eerier and scarier creatures.
 However, overall, we can say that the makers have indeed lived up to the expectations and while we’re yet to catch up with the remaining episodes, we await many surprises!
-We hope that the makers don’t let us down!Read More
+We hope we're not left disappointed!Read More